n0rdy/n0rdy-blog/content/posts/20241210/otp-offline-generation.md

     return otp
 ```

-As you can see, we got very close to that, but the original algorithm uses more advanced hashing (HMAC-SHA1 in this example), and performs some bitwise operations to normalise the output.
+As you can see, we got very close to that, but the original algorithm uses more advanced hashing (HMAC-SHA1 in this example), and performs some bitwise operations to normalize the output.

 ## Security considerations: reuse rather than build yourself